Skip to main content

 A dedicated place for dedicated care

-CHOP's Cardiac Intensive Care Unit (CICU) is one of the largest pediatric critical care units in the country, offering unique expertise to the high volume of patients with complex congenital heart disease.
-The CICU will soon expand to include a dedicated five-bed Heart Failure Intensive Care Unit, one of only two in the country.
-ACT-HF aims to improve patient outcomes by providing a dedicated place — with a dedicated team of surgical, medical, rehabilitation and ICU providers — where critically ill heart failure patients can access all the services they need in one place.
+CHOP's Cardiac Intensive Care Unit (CICU) is one of the largest intensive care units for children in the country, with expertise in treating children with complex congenital heart disease.
+Our CICU includes a dedicated Heart Failure Intensive Care Unit, one of only two in the country.
+This provides a dedicated place — with a dedicated team of surgical, medical, rehabilitation and ICU experts — where your child can access all the services they need in one place.

 Advanced rehabilitation

-CHOP’s Cardiovascular Exercise Physiology Laboratory is the largest of its kind in the country, enabling ACT-HF to provide a state-of-the-art exercise program, in addition to physical and occupational therapy, for all ventricular assist device (VAD) patients, ensuring they are healthy candidates for heart transplant.
+CHOP’s Cardiovascular Exercise Physiology Laboratory is the largest of its kind in the country, which allows us to create state-of-the-art exercise programs.
+This type of rehabilitation, in addition to physical and occupational therapy, helps make sure children with VADs are as healthy as possible for heart transplants.